base/sub-account-demo/README.md

 ## Setup

-1. This demo uses Neynar to fetch live farcaster posts.
+1. (optional) This demo uses Neynar to fetch live farcaster posts.
 To run it with live data you'll need a Neynar API key which you can get [here](https://neynar.com/).
+After signing up, you'll need to create an API key and set the Neynar environment variable in the `.env` file.
-2.
+2. (optional) This demo also supports using different signer implementations to power the Sub Accounts.
+Browser keys are the default, but you can also use [Turnkey](https://www.turnkey.com/) server wallets.
+To use Turnkey, you'll need to create an account and set the relevant Turnkey environment variables in the `.env` file.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).